PennLINC/sMRI_ChronicPain/README.md

 If you are running the analyses on a Windows OS computer, please follow the next steps (otherwise go on to **2.
 ALE Metaanalysis**)
 1. Download [Visual Studio for C++](https://visualstudio.microsoft.com/vs/features/cplusplus/)
-2. The following Windows-specific documents are located in the **ale** folder (they do not affect analyses performed using Linux or Mac OS):
+2. The following Windows-specific documents are located in the **EickhoffALE** folder (they do not affect analyses performed using Linux or Mac OS):
     - *tfceMex_pthread.c*
     - *tfceMex_pthread.m*
     - *tfceMex_pthread.mexw64*